-- 1 Touch the clinical actions icon → More icon → Event Review icon - 2 To scroll up or down, touch the arrow keys. - 3 Touch the home icon \(\begin{pmatrix} \text{ for return to the monitoring screen.} \end{pmatrix}
+- 1 Touch the clinical actions icon → More icon → Event Review icon - 2 To scroll up or down, touch the arrow keys. - 3 Touch the home icon \(\begin{picture}(1) \text{to return to the monitoring screen.}\)

 The following events are included in the clinical event review log.